 What is Document Verification?

 Document verification, also known as document validation is a comprehensive procedure used to confirm the authenticity and legitimacy of presented documents.
 It is an important step in customer onboarding and serves as a cornerstone for establishing trust and mitigating risks associated with fraudulent activities.
-By doing document verification, businesses, government agencies and other institutions can perform their due KYC verification process.
+By doing document verifications, businesses, government agencies and other institutions can perform their due KYC verification process.

 Before seeing how to verify documents, let us look at more reasons the document verification process is important.